 The Succulent Plant Page goes to Families of Succulent Plants goes to

-The Nolina Page
+The Beargrass Page

 Nolinaceae = Beargrass Family

-Search this site:
+Search this site

-beargrass Nolinaceae
+Nolinaceae

 Members of the Nolinaceae are found in the Southern states of the USA and through Mexico into Guatemala.
-Unlike most Agaves, all members of the family Nolinaceae. are polycarpic and dioecious, with decorative spikes of numerous small creamy-white flowers, sometimes tinged with pink or purple.
+Unlike most Agaves, all members of the family Nolinaceae are polycarpic and dioecious, with decorative spikes of numerous small creamy-white flowers, sometimes tinged with pink or purple.

-The ten species within the genus Beaucarnea are small trees with woody trunks and swollen caudiciform bases distributed through Mexico and Guatemala.
+The ten species within the genus Beaucarnea are small succulent trees with woody trunks and swollen caudiciform bases distributed through Mexico and Guatemala.
 The minute teeth along the edges of the leaves give them a rough feel.
 The branched inflorescence carries numerous small creamy-white flowers.

 Beaucarnea recurvata